richajain/geometry_viewer/README.md

 backend to visualize geometry.
 The project is developed exclusively to facilitate BRL-CAD users to view and share their models.

-Currently in initial stage, the project expected to have more advanced features in near future.
+Currently in initial stage, project aimed to have more advanced features in near future.

 For any comments / suggestions or feedback, please contact at